What we know about the young missionaries and religious leader killed in Haiti - WTOP News

+Speaking on behalf of the Lloyd and Baker families in a Facebook post on Baker’s page, Cassidy Anderson said Sunday that transport had been secured for a Thursday arrival of the bodies in Missouri.
+But Anderson added that “security is going to be very difficult.”

-Haiti’s capital has been crumbling under the relentless assault of violent gangs that control 80% of the city, while authorities await the arrival of a police force from Kenya as part of a U.N.-backed deployment aimed at quelling gang violence in the troubled Caribbean country.
+Haiti’s capital has been crumbling under the relentless assault of violent gangs that control 80% of Port-au-Prince, while authorities await the arrival of a police force from Kenya as part of a U.N.-backed deployment aimed at quelling gang violence in the troubled Caribbean country.

-Here are some things to know about the missionary work, which focused on helping the children of Haiti, and the gang attack that took three lives.
+Here are some things to know about the missionary work, which focused on helping the children of Haiti, and the deadly gang attack.

 WORKING IN HAITI